Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Life/Terra's World Tree.md

 (N/A)
 formed from the path a species takes through the world, the more organisms of that species follow a path and the longer the path, the larger the spirits are able to grow
 - often form from migrating species
-- have a similar appearance to the species that travel the path
+- have a similar appearance to the species that travels the path
-- are worshiped by humans, dragons, and Cuttlotls' as traveler or merchant gods despite being much simpler than [[#Deities]]
+- are worshiped by [[Hominid]](s), [[Draconic]], and [[Cuttlotl]](s) as traveler or merchant gods despite being much simpler than [[#Deities]]
 ### [[Value Spirit]]
 (N/A)
-formed from a cultures view of value, the more people value a system, that system will attract value spirits, currencies are the most common but can also form around other symbols of value like art, tools, symbols, and various resources
+formed from a cultures view of value, the more people value a system, that system will attract value spirits, currencies are the most common but can also form around other signs of value like art, tools, symbols, and various resources
 - have the appearance of glittering patches of light
 - symbiotic relationship with [[Desire Sprite]]
 ### [[Mob Spirit]]